MethodsAndPractices/vsteam/.docs/Set-VSTeamPickList.md

 ```

 ### -RemoveOldItems
-Unless specified new items will be added to the existing ones; if specified the existing items will be removed and the list will only contain the new items.
+If specified, the list will only contain new items - by default new items are added to those already in the list;

 ```yaml
 Type: SwitchParameter